tomleelong/PPTX/README.md

 │   ├── basic_example.py
 │   └── sample_outline.json
-├── templates/             # Place your .pptx templates here (gitignored) ├── requirements.txt
+├── templates/             # Place your .pptx templates here (gitignored) ├── content/               # Private notes and source materials (gitignored) ├── requirements.txt
 ├── pyproject.toml
 ├── CLAUDE.md
 └── README.md
 ```

+### Content Folder

+The `content/` directory is provided for storing your private notes, meeting minutes, and source materials that you want to convert into presentations.
+This directory is gitignored to keep your private documents secure and out of version control.
+Use this folder to:

+- Store meeting notes and agendas
+- Keep draft content for presentations
+- Maintain reference materials
+- Save any documents you're converting to PowerPoint format

 ## Testing